TareqKomboz/forkedHauptseminar/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, University of Stuttgart, 10.2018 - 09.2022
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, University of Stuttgart, 10.2022 - 09.2025
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 04.2020 - 09.2020: Research Assistant
-  * Github University
+  * University of Stuttgart
+  * Institute for Visualization and Interactive Systems, Course: Data Structures and Algorithms
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git
+    * Testing and revising program code
+    * Supervision of 60 students
+    * Planning and execution of two weekly exercise groups
+    * Discussion and consolidation of the current lecture content

-* Fall 2015: Research Assistant
+* 10.2019 - 03.2020: Research Assistant
-  * Github University
+  * University of Stuttgart
+  * Institute for Formal Methods in Computer Science, Course: Theoretical Computer Science
-  * Duties included: Merging pull requests
+  * Duties included:
-  * Supervisor: Professor Hub
+    * Correction and discussion of exercise sheets
+    * Supervision of 60 students
+    * Planning and implementation of two weekly exercise groups
+    * Discussion and consolidation of the current lecture content

 Skills
 ======